Université du Québec à Rimouski

 Founded 1973 | Rimouski, QC

-About UCAR
+About UQAR

 Engineering students have an opportunity to specialize in coastal infrastructure through courses that explore shoreline stability, construction and design.
 A unique biology program provides theoretical and practical training in areas that range from zoology and ecology to botany.
 Also noteworthy is a research area known as “nordicity,” which explores the changing landscape of the far North.
 On the Lévis campus, across the St. Lawrence River from Quebec City, popular programs include education, nursing, social work, administration and computer science.